hltdi/HornMorpho/README.md

-# HornMorpho,version 5.0
+# HornMorpho,version 5.1
-#### 2024.5.27
+#### 2024.6.30

+## Changes since version 5.0

+- Starting in HornMorpho 5.1, the data for particular languages is not included in the distribution.
+Once you have installed HM, you will need to download the data from the language(s) you want to work with.
+See the [Installation](#install) section below.

+- Version 5.1 adds Oromo to the languages included.

+## Introduction

 ***HornMorpho*** (HM) is a Python program that performs morphological analysis and generation in various languages of the Horn of Africa.
-The languages supported in Version 5.0 are Amharic and Tigrinya.
+The languages supported in Version 5.1 are Amharic (አማርኛ), Oromo (Afaan Oromoo, Oromiffa), and Tigrinya (Tigrigna, ትግርኛ).
-All examples within this document are Amharic; future versions will include Tigrinya examples as well.
+Most examples within this document are Amharic; future versions will include more examples from the other languages.

 If your application can benefit from explicit linguistic information about the structure and grammatical properties of words in these languages, then you may want to use HM.
-HM can tell you, for example, that the verb የማይደረገው is negative, that the noun አባቴን is the object of some verb, that the lemma (basic form) of the verb እንደሚመኟቸው is ተመኘ, that is, that this verb has something to do with 'longing'.
+HM can tell you, for example, that the verb የማይደረገው is negative, that the noun አባቴን is the object of some verb, that the stem (the word without prefixes and suffixes) of the verb የምንፈልጋቸው is -ፈልግ-, that the lemma (basic form) of the verb እንደሚመኟቸው is ተመኘ, that is, that this verb has something to do with 'longing'.
 HM can also tell you that the word እንደሚመኟቸው consists of five segments (morphemes): እንደም+ይ+መኝ+ኡ+ኣቸው.

 HM is a rule-based program; that is, the knowledge in the program is based on explicit linguistic rules and a *lexicon*, a dictionary of basic word forms (stems and roots), rather than on machine learning of the knowledge from a corpus.
 For Amharic, the lexicon is extracted mainly from Amsalu Aklilu's *Amharic-English Dictionary* (Addis Ababa, Kuraz, 2004).
 For Tigrinya, the lexicon is from Thomas Leiper Kane's *Tigrinya-English Dictionary* (Kensington, MD, USA, Dunwoody Press, 2000).
+For Oromo, the lexicon is from two dictionaries, Gene B. Gragg's *Oromo Dictionary* (African Studies Center, Michigan State University, 1982) and Tamene Bitima's *A Dictionary of Oromo Technical Terms (Oromo-English)* (Rüdiger Köppe, Köln, 2000).
 The rules come from many grammars of the languages.
 Though HM does not make use of machine learning, it is possible to use its output in models that do.
 For example, [Gezmu & Nürnberger (2023)](https://dl.acm.org/doi/10.1145/3610773) uses HM's segmentation of Amharic words for neural machine translation.

 HM assigns a *part-of-speech* (POS) to each word, but if you want a POS tagger, you should look elsewhere.
 A word's POS often depends on the other words in the sentence in which it occurs, and HM analyzes words without looking at their context.

 HM has a list of Amharic person and place names, but if you want *named entity recognition*, you should look for a program that has been trained to do this.
-If a name is not in HM's list for Amharic, it will just be treated as an unknown word, and this will be true for almost all names in Tigrinya.
+If a name is not in HM's list for Amharic, it will just be treated as an unknown word, and this will be true for almost all names in Tigrinya and Oromo.

-**Version 5.0 replaces Version 4.5 for Amharic.
+**Version 5 replaces Version 4.5 for Amharic.
 For other languages, see Version 4.3.
-Version 5.0 is not backward compatible with earlier versions.
-If you have used earlier versions of HM and would like to switch to Version 5.0, please contact [gasser@indiana.edu](mailto:gasser@indiana.edu) for help.**
+Version 5 is not backward compatible with earlier versions.
+If you have used earlier versions of HM and would like to switch to Version 5, please contact [gasser@iu.edu](mailto:gasser@iu.edu) for help.**

-## Installation
+## <a id="install">Installation</a>

-It is recommended that you install the program in a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/), but this is not required.
+It is highly recommended that you install the program in a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/), but this is not required.
 If you are using a virtual environment, you will need to create the environment and activate it before running `pip install`.

-First download the wheel file from the `dist/` folder: [HornMorpho-5.0-py3-none-any.whl](https://github.com/hltdi/HornMorpho/blob/master/dist/HornMorpho-5.0-py3-none-any.whl)
+First download the wheel file from the `dist/` folder: [HornMorpho-5.1-py3-none-any.whl](https://github.com/hltdi/HornMorpho/blob/master/dist/HornMorpho-5.1-py3-none-any.whl)

 Then, to install from the wheel file, do the following in a Python shell from the folder where the wheel file is

-	pip install HornMorpho-5.0-py3-none-any.whl
+	pip install HornMorpho-5.1-py3-none-any.whl

 If this fails, it may mean that you don't have [`wheel`](https://pypi.org/project/wheel/) installed, so try again after installing `wheel`.

 Then to use the program, in a Python shell, do

-	import hm
+	>>> import hm

+The first time you use HornMorpho, you will need to download the data for the languages that you will be using.
+To download a language, do this

+	>>> hm.download(language)

+where `language` is `a` for Amharic, `t` for Tigrinya, or `o` for Amharic.
+This will download the compressed file from the HornMorpho Github repository and then uncompress it.
+If you try to use any of the functions described below without first downloading the data for the relevant language, you will be prompted to download the data.

-If you have problems with installation, contact [gasser@indiana.edu](mailto:gasser@indiana.edu).
+If you have problems with installation, contact [gasser@iu.edu](mailto:gasser@iu.edu).

 ## Quickstart